ilmoralito/100-days-of-code/README.md

 Today I managed to understand the basic of Api Routes.
 Next day I am planing to implementa more real world example using Api Routes

-#day4 30-04-2020
+#day 4 30-04-2020

-Today i have been getting acquainted with next js dynamic api routes
+Today i have been getting acquainted with next js dynamic api routes.
+What was planned on day 3 is pending